tjthejuggler/obsidian_inbox_organizer/README.md

 ## Prerequisites

 -   Python 3.x
--   Tkinter (usually included with Python standard library)
+-   `PyQt5`: For the graphical user interface and system tray icon functionality.
+Install via pip: `pip install PyQt5`

 ## How to Run

-1. Ensure Python 3 is installed.
+1. Ensure Python 3 and the `PyQt5` library are installed.
-2. Run the application:
     ```bash
-    python note_organizer_app.py
+    pip install PyQt5
     ```
-3. In the GUI:
+2. Make sure `tray_icon.png` is in the same directory as the application.
+3. Run the application using the provided shell script or directly:
+    ```bash
+    ./run_note_organizer.sh
+    ```
+    or
+    ```bash
+    python3 note_organizer_app.py
+    ```
+4. The application will start as an icon in your system tray.
+    -   **Left-click** the tray icon to perform note organization using the currently saved settings.
+    -   **Right-click** the tray icon and select "Settings" to:
         -   Specify the path to your main notes `.md` file.
-    -   Add header-file mappings.
+        -   Add or manage header-file mappings.
-    -   Click "Organize Notes" to process your notes.
+        -   Close the settings window to save changes.
+    -   **Right-click** and select "Quit" to close the application.

 ## Important Note on Data Safety